Pennsylvania Route 946

 Pennsylvania Route 946 (PA 946) is a rural Pennsylvania state highway that runs approximately 18.2 mi from PA 248 in Berlinsville east to PA 191 in Newburg in Northampton County in the Lehigh Valley region of the state.

 The route heads east from PA 248 a short distance to the south of Blue Mountain, passing through Danielsville and intersecting the northern terminus of PA 987 in Klecknersville.
 After intersecting PA 512 in Moorestown, PA 946 turns southeast and intersects PA 248 again before reaching its terminus at PA 191.
 PA 946 was first designated in 1928 onto an unpaved road running from a point between Danielsville and Youngsville and PA 512 in Moorestown while part of PA 512 ran along the alignment east of Moorestown.

 In the 1930s, PA 946 was extended to its current alignment, replacing that section of PA 512, and was paved.

 Route description

-PA 946 begins at an intersection with PA 248 in the community of Berlinsville in Lehigh Township in Northampton County, which is in the Lehigh Valley, heading northeast on two-lane undivided Mountain View Drive.
+PA 946 begins at an intersection with PA 248 in Berlinsville in Lehigh Township in Northampton County, which is in the Lehigh Valley, heading northeast on two-lane undivided Mountain View Drive.
 West of PA 248, Mountain View Drive continues towards the borough of Walnutport.
 From the western terminus, the route passes through a mix of farms, woods, and residences.
-The road curves east and reaches the residential community of Danielsville, where it intersects Blue Mountain Drive a short distance south of Blue Mountain.
-Past this community, PA 946 heads southeast through a mix of rural areas and residences, curving east and passing through the community of Rockville.
-The route crosses into Moore Township and runs through a mix of farmland and woodland, passing through the community of Youngsville and crossing the Hokendauqua Creek.
+The road curves east and reaches Danielsville, where it intersects Blue Mountain Drive a short distance south of Blue Mountain.
+PA 946 then heads southeast through a mix of rural areas and residences, curving east and passing through Rockville.
+The route crosses into Moore Township and runs through a mix of farmland and woodland, passing through Youngsville and crossing the Hokendauqua Creek.

 The road curves southeast into residential areas, passing through Klecknersville before coming to the northern terminus of PA 987 in Cross Roads.
 At this point, PA 987 continues southeast and PA 946 turns northeast onto Community Drive, passing more homes before curving east into a mix of farm fields and woods with a few residences.
-The route curves southeast and reaches the community of Moorestown, where it crosses PA 512.
+The route curves southeast and reaches Moorestown, where it crosses PA 512.

 Past this intersection, the road becomes Nazareth Drive and curves south, passing residential neighborhoods.
 PA 946 heads southeast into a mix of farms, woods, and homes, where it crosses into Bushkill Township and becomes Daniels Road.
 The route soon enters Upper Nazareth Township and runs south through a mix of farm fields and residential subdivisions before it intersects PA 248 in Christian Springs.
 After this intersection, the road passes through a mix of farms and trees to the west of a quarry and crosses Norfolk Southern's Cement Secondary.
-The route runs through more rural areas and passes through the community of Georgetown before it crosses into Lower Nazareth Township.
-Here, PA 946 passes through a mix of agricultural areas and residential subdivisions before it reaches its eastern terminus at an intersection with PA 191 in the community of Newburg.
+The route runs through more rural areas and passes through Georgetown before it crosses into Lower Nazareth Township.
+PA 946 then passes through a mix of agricultural areas and residential subdivisions before it reaches its eastern terminus at an intersection with PA 191 in Newburg.